 A picture of the front cover of Core magazine, edition 14.
 The cover shows Elon Musk's face made up of a mosaic of staff photos of Warwick Business School staff.
 It is accompanied by the headline EDI must not DIE.
-The magazine cover is accompanied by the logos of two awards that Core magazine has been shortlisted for.
+The magazine cover is accompanied by a CIPR branded graphic indicating that it was a winner at the CIPR Excellence Awards

-It has also been shortlisted for the Diversity and Inclusion Award at the BSME Talent Awards, run by the British Society of Magazine Editors.
+Core 14 was also shortlisted for the Diversity and Inclusion Award at the BSME Talent Awards, run by the British Society of Magazine Editors.

 Practical insights from world-class research